fpdetective/fpdetective/patches/README.md

 Please note that if you want to move Chromium to another directory, you also need to copy all the `.pak` files, `locales` directory and .so files from `out/Release` folder.

-## Instructions for patching PhantomJS
+### PhantomJS
 1. Checkout and build PhantomJS code by following the instructions at [http://phantomjs.org/build](http://phantomjs.org/build)
-2. Make sure you're able to build the binary when you run `./build.sh`
+2. Make sure you're able to build and run the binary
 3. Apply the patch with the command:
 `patch -p0 < phantomjs.patch`
 4. Run `./build.sh` again to build the patched binary